mjumbewu/flatten-curve-sim-narrative/index.md

 Simulation is a helpful tool for exploring the variables that affect a phenomenon.
 As has been mentioned in many places in reference to the spread of COVID-19, humans have a poor intuitive understanding of exponential growth.
 I think there are many things about a pandemic that we have a pretty weak intuitive grasp on.
 Evolution has not prepared us well for comprehending the complexity of factors involved in something that happens so quickly to such a large portion of the planet.

+Simulation allows us to describe aspects of the world as we understand it and see what happens to the world as we let those aspects play out over time.
+In doing so we can see how things that we think of as simple local rules of interaction can have far-reaching effects.
+Then, changing the parameters of our model allows us to ask what-would-happen-if questions of that world.
+In the specific case of a model of people within the context of a pandemic, hopefully our simulation can help us get a better understanding of what can happen under situations like:
+- medical infrastructure with a finite capacity
+- varying degrees of respect for stay-home orders
+- timing around relaxing of mobility restrictions

-That said, what I’m building here isn't necessarily THEE ONE AND ONLY BEST model for COVID-19 transmission.
+That said, what we're building here isn't necessarily the best model for COVID-19 transmission.
 It’s not going to necessarily be the thing that allows you to internalize the enormity of what’s going on.
 It's not so much that I think _this_ simulator is most important.
-Rather, I just want to introduce how one might approach building a simulator … in JavaScript.
+Rather, I just want to introduce how one might approach building _a_ simulator … in JavaScript.

 Moreover, as I mentioned above, I enjoy creating models and simulations.
 I think it's fun, and I think it would be fun to share the technique with others.